 Firewall configuration should be the last phase of Enterprise Manager deployment.
 Before you configure your firewalls, verify that you are able to log in to the Enterprise Manager console and that your Oracle Management Agents (Management Agent) are up and are monitoring targets.
 After you verify, configure the firewall for the default ports described in What Ports Are Used for Installation?.
-The default ports are typically assigned while installing the Enterprise Manager system.
-However, while installing the Enterprise Manager system, if you had used any custom ports instead of the default ones, then make sure you configure the firewall for the custom ports.
+The default ports are typically assigned while installing the Enterprise Manager system, if you had used any custom ports instead of the default ones, then make sure you configure the firewall for the custom ports.